alexandrnikitin/blog/_drafts/about-tests.md

 Experience about finding bugs because of regression.
 When you change your code you will change the tests too.

-So, coming back to the raised question:
-> FAQ: How should you unit test internals?

-A: It depends.
-Solely on you and your team.
-This is what reviews are good for: to come to one opinion and find the level of confidence that's good enough for your requirements.

-You absolutely good not to write any test.
-I'm serious.
-If it won't increase confidence for you or the team then don't do it.
-Don't waste your time, don't waste your colleagues' time.
-Don't do it.
-Test for the sake of test - they cost.

 >Automated tests can only demonstrate that the software works correctly if the tests are written correctly